Khabarovsk Territory

 The legislative branch is represented by the single-chamber Legislative Duma of the Khabarovsk Territory, which is the permanent, representative and only legislative authority in the region.

-The Legislative Duma of the Khabarovsk Territory has 36 deputies, with 24 of them running in single-mandate constituencies and the other 12 in the single electoral district, where winners are identified in proportion to the number of votes cast for lists of candidates nominated by electoral associations.
-The current Legislative Duma was elected in September 2019.
-Its term expires in September 2024.
+The Legislative Duma of the Khabarovsk Territory has 36 deputies, with 24 are elected in single-member constituencies and the other 12 on the basis of the proportional electoral system in a single constituency.
+The current Legislative Duma was elected in September 2024.
+Its term expires in September 2029.

 The executive branch is the Government of the Khabarovsk Territory, is the collegial, supreme and permanent body of executive authority, there are also some other executive authorities.